TS-RF/ThermoRF/README.md

 ## Citation

-If you use this code in your research, please read our paper:
+ If you find this work useful for your research, please consider reading the following paper 😊:

 ```bibtex
 @article{luo2025thermodynamic,